smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-03-11-git-gotchas.md

 - Merge commits have a parent commit
 - Merge will make you unpopular
 - Merge changes the history
-- Merging two branches results in one less branch
+- Merging two branches results in one fewer branches
 - Merge always creates a new commit
 - Merge is one of the Bouviers